Vocab-Apps/pinyin-jyutping/README.rst

 pinyin-jyutping
 ===============

-Python module which converts a Chinese sentence from Simplified/Traditional to Mandarin/Pinyin and Traditional/Simplified to Cantonese/Jyutping, outputting diacritics (accented characters).
+Python module which converts a Chinese sentence from Simplified/Traditional to Mandarin/Pinyin and Traditional/Simplified to Cantonese/Jyutping, outputting diacritics (accented characters), or tone numbers.
 I designed this library to create Mandarin and Cantonese flashcards.

+Compared to other Pinyin python modules, this one offers the following particular features:

+* It can intelligently translate a full sentence, using spaces between words for clarity.
+* It will tell you about all the possible transliterations, giving you the option to choose which one is the correct one.

 Want to support my work on this module ?
 Become a supporter: https://www.patreon.com/lucw